Jared284/security-portfolio/labs/04-iam-least-privilege-hardening/05-attacks-and-simulation/README.md

 AccessDenied
 ```

-Security meaning:
+### Security Meaning

-- Prevents broad account-level S3 enumeration.
+This prevented broad account-level S3 enumeration.

-- Limits the user's ability to discover unrelated storage resources.
-- Reduces reconnaissance value if the credentials are misused.
+The user could not discover unrelated storage resources, which reduced the reconnaissance value of the credentials if they were misused.

-Evidence:
+### Evidence

 - [`s3-list-all-buckets-denied-after-remediation.png`](../screenshots/s3-list-all-buckets-denied-after-remediation.png)
 - [`session3-s3-list-all-buckets-denied.png`](../screenshots/session3-s3-list-all-buckets-denied.png)

+---

-### Test 2: Upload an object
+### Test 2: Upload an Object

 Result: